CS477/677: Analysis of Algorithms

 Assignments and grading

-Homework assignments: There will be 10 homework assignments.
+Homework assignments: There will be approximately 8 homework assignments.
 The homeworks and their due dates will be posted on the course web page.
 Homeworks are due on their specified date at the beginning of the class.
 Some assignments will contain extra-credit problems and some may have a programming component.
 For each assignment the undergraduate students are required to solve the problems labeled U-required, while graduate students are required to solve all the problems.
 For the assignments that include extra-credit problems, the undergraduate students can earn extra-credit by solving either the extra-credit or the graduate level problems.
-Solutions to all the problems assigned will be provided.

 Please make sure that you have a CS department computer account - you will need it for the programming assignments.
 You can obtain a CS department account by filling out the account registration form at the CS department.